fmedioni/SmartLists-Samples/README.md

 - Use of the RecordType field (if no record types are defined on Lead in your org, you need to delete the field definition SLHomeLeads_RecordType)
 - Display HTML formula as an image.
 Requires a field called Visual_Rating__c displaying a variable image depending on the lead rating (field definition = SLHomeLeads_Rating)
 - Use of the Owner field
+- Display clickable url labels (Company and Website must be populated on the test records)
 - Standard actions Create, Update, and Delete records with Record Type support if available on Lead
 - Custom Screenflow actions for assigning leads to a new owner

-This list can be added to a Home Page
+This list can be added to the Home Page

 ## STHomeLeads: Tiles of Leads